fuzzylabs/matcha/docs/getting-started.md

 * Seldon for model deployment and serving.
 * A ZenML server.
 This example uses ZenML for defining and orchestrating the training and deployment pipelines.
 * Kubernetes.
 This has two roles: firstly, it's where the training workload actually runs, and secondly it's the deployment environment for all of the above components.
+* A storage container for versioning and storing data.
+For details on how to set this up, see [here](data-version-control.md).

 ## Setup